anthony-zhou/climate-api/README.md

   - `lib` contains modules for business logic, primarily loading and processing the data.
   - `notebooks` contains some experiments with downloading and processing climate data.

-## Up next
+## Next Steps

 Currently, the API is very slow for some types of requests.
 This is because we are computing yearly statistics from daily projections.
 We could speed up the API greatly by computing yearly statistics (averages/sums/extremes) ahead of time and storing them in a separate database.

 Perhaps more importantly, we would like to serve more than just the basic variables listed above.
-Implementing the `xclim` (https://github.com/Ouranosinc/xclim) library for this API should let us estimate other important variables, like frequency of heat waves, intensity of cold spells, and drought codes.
+Implementing the `xclim` (https://github.com/Ouranosinc/xclim) library for this API will let us estimate other important variables, like frequency of heat waves, intensity of cold spells, and drought codes.